cjlh/kuka-rsi-ros-interface/README.md

 A ROS node for the manipulation of a KUKA robot arm via RSI 3.

 Developed for ROS Kinetic and tested on Ubuntu 16.04.
+Tested using the KR C4 Compact controller with a KR 3 AGILUS robot arm.

 **Keywords:** ros, kinetic, rsi, kuka